prncc/obsidian-repeat-plugin/README.md

 The spaced period multiples `(x0.5), (x1), (x1.5), (x2)` never change.
 Some other spaced repetition apps like in Anki or SuperMemo 2 calculate the repetition multiples dynamically.
 This gives you more fine-tuned repetition intervals, in some sense, at the expense of a lot more state per note.
 One of the design goals of Obsidian Repeat Plugin is to store all repetition state in the note's frontmatter properties, and make all of it easily understandable and editable.
 I think the tradeoff is good: using a fixed exponential-ish scheduling strategy still allows for a lot of flexibility for when you review, while also meeting this design goal.

 All you really need to make a note repeating is add a valid `repeat` value.
 If there is no `due_at` value, the plugin will still pick up the note for review and calculate the `due_at` value after the review.
-So you can quickly mark notes for review using this field withotu worrying about technical details
+So you can quickly mark notes for review using this property without worrying about technical details

-The `hidden` field enables you to use one-sided flash cards.
+The `hidden` property enables you to use one-sided flash cards.
 A note marked as `hidden: yes` (or `on`, or `true`) will have its contents obscured until you click in in a review.

 ![A note in review with its content obscured](./images/review-hidden.png)